graalvm/taming-build-time-initialization/README.md

 ### Smaller Output Binary and Less Configuration

-Class initialzers can pull a lot of unnecessary code into the resulting native-image.
+Class initialzers can pull a lot of unnecessary code into the resulting native-image although they would be functional otherwise.
+The good example is [netty](https://github.com/netty/netty) where certain classes traverse all methods to just reach a single declaration and store it into the image.

 Netty is currently initialized at build time.
 In the past this has caused many issues with cross-boundary initializations and initializing functionality at build time.

 We made a PR to change initialization of Netty to run time and the results were dissapointing: the simplest Netty application grew from 16 MB to 20 MB in binary size.
+The extra necessary config grew by more than 2x.

 ### Faster Startup via Heap Snapshotting